-Linking activity centers is the primary concern in making better connections.
-But, sometimes the precise form of access or linkage requires further study to balance the needs of pedestrians, residents and other users.
+Linking activity centers is the primary concern in making better connections, but sometimes the precise form of access or linkage requires further study to balance the needs of pedestrians, residents and other users.

-Pedestrian Lane
+Example of a Pedestrian Lane

-Sidewalk, no streetscape
+Example of a sidewalk, no streetscape

-A&L-3.
+Access & Linkages-3.
 Study Connectivity Options for East Church Street - Linking East Church Street from Main Street to Steven's Lane/Grange Hall is an essential connection for East Hardwick, linking the traditional commercial core with East Hardwick's emerging civic, tourism and recreational assets.
 Further discussion and study is required to determine if this requires a formal form of access (i.e., sidewalks) or can be handled through a less formal pedestrian lane.
 NOTE: There are some pending projects involving the bridge and flood mitigation that may impact placement of a sidewalk.